Mahendragiri Hills

 Yudhistir Temple

-After visiting the Kunti temple, you can look for Yudhishthira (also called Dharmaraja) temple.
+After visiting the Kunti temple, you can look for Yudhistira (also called Dharmaraja) temple.
 It is the point from where the path toward Bhima’s temple begins.
-The sculpture of the Yudhishthira Temple is quite the same as Kunti temple.
+The sculpture of the Yudhistira Temple is quite same as the Kunti temple.

 Yudhistira Temple